John Lewis & Partners: 2020s

-Stores

-Department stores
+On 27 January 2024 John Lewis announced plans to cut up to 11,000 jobs over the next five years as part of a strategy to return the business to profitability.
+This decision, which includes redundancies and not filling vacant positions, comes amidst the company's financial difficulties.

+On 5 September 2024 the retailer announced it was bringing back its "never knowingly undersold" price pledge, two years after abandoning it.
+On 12 September 2024 the retailer said its plans to revive the business are working after its losses over the first half of the year nearly halved.

+In November 2024, the John Lewis Partnership confirmed plans to invest £800m in its namesake brand over the next four years.
+A large chunk of the money is to be spent on revitalising its stores.

+Store formats

 As of October 2018, the John Lewis Partnership operated 52 John Lewis stores throughout Great Britain.
 The Oxford Street store, originally opened in 1864 (rebuilt in 1953 following significant bomb damage in World War II), is the largest operated by the partnership.
 35 of the stores are traditional department stores and 12 are 'John Lewis at home' stores.

-John Lewis at home

 Following the early success of the Poole "at home" store, five further "at homes" opened in 2010/11 in areas outside of the catchment of the traditional John Lewis stores, including Croydon, Tunbridge Wells, Tamworth, Chester and Swindon.
 Further stores in Newbury and Chichester, West Sussex, opened in the spring of 2012, with Ipswich following in November 2012.
 On Thursday 17 June 2015, a new John Lewis at home store opened in Horsham, West Sussex along with a branch of Waitrose that relocated from the town centre.

-Airport store

 In the summer of 2014, John Lewis opened a small airside store in the newly rebuilt Terminal 2 at London Heathrow Airport.

-It was announced on 9 July 2020 that the travel hubs, Heathrow and St Pancras, would not reopen after the first Covid-19 national lockdown.
+It was announced on 9 July 2020 that the travel hubs, Heathrow and St Pancras, would not reopen after the first COVID-19 national lockdown.

-Australia and Ireland
+International expansions

 In spring 2016, John Lewis homeware confirmed it planned to enter the Irish market with a concession based at Arnotts Dublin store on Henry Street.
 It opened in October 2016 with a limited number of John Lewis branded home furnishings.
 However, by late 2019 the John Lewis concession was reduced in size.

 By February 2017, John Lewis had opened five shop-in-shop branches in Myer department stores in Australia.
-The merchandise focus is on homewares.
-Manchester (as bedding, linens and towels are called in Australia) is manufactured to Australian bed sizes.
+The merchandise focus is on homeware.
+"Manchester" (as bedding, linens and towels are called in Australia) is manufactured to Australian bed sizes.
 By 2020 all concessions inside Myer stores had been closed down.

-Visual identity
+Brand identity

 The graphic identity, which has at its core the distinctive diagonal motif, was created in 1990 by John Lloyd and Jim Northover of the British design consultancy Lloyd Northover.
 In 2000, it was given a minor refresh by London design consultancy Pentagram.

 The line motif appears to be reflected in the façade of the Leeds store.